verrazzano/docs/content/en/docs/howto/customlogging/_index.md

 The example Fluentd configuration volume is mounted at `/fluentd/etc/`.
 While this path is flexible, alterations to the example container environment variables are required to support alternative paths.

-## Verify Fluentd Sidecar Deployment
+## Deploy the Fluentd Sidecar

+Now that the resources have been configured, it is time to deploy the application.

 To verify that a deployment successfully created a custom Fluentd sidecar:
 - Verify that the container name exists on the application pod.